Mac Jones: Jacksonville Jaguars

 On March 14, 2024, Jones was traded to the Jacksonville Jaguars in exchange for a 2024 sixth-round pick (No. 193: Joe Milton).
 The Jaguars declined the fifth-year option on Jones' contract, making him a free agent after the 2024 season.

 Following Trevor Lawrence's injury in Week 9, Jones was made the starter for Weeks 10 and 11, losing both starts.
-In Week 13 against the Houston Texans, Jones relieved Lawrence in the second quarter after the latter sustained a concussion, finishing with 235 yards, two touchdowns, and no interceptions in a narrow 23–20 loss.
+During Week 13 against the Houston Texans, Jones relieved Lawrence in the second quarter after the latter sustained a concussion, finishing with 235 passing yards and two touchdowns in the 23–20 loss.
 The following week, Lawrence was placed on injured reserve and Jones was named starter for the remainder of the season.
-The latter earned his first win as starter for the Jaguars in a 10–6 victory against the Tennessee Titans.
-The team scored their second win with Jones as starter over the Titans in Week 17.
+The latter earned his first win as starter for the Jaguars in a 10–6 road victory against the Tennessee Titans.

+Jones finished the 2024 season with 1,672 passing yards, eight touchdowns, and eight interceptions to go along with 28 carries for 92 yards and a touchdown in 10 games and seven starts.

 San Francisco 49ers

 On March 14, 2025, Jones signed a two-year, $7 million contract with the San Francisco 49ers.

-On September 12, after first-string quarterback Brock Purdy was ruled out with left shoulder and toe injuries, Jones was named the starter against the New Orleans Saints.
-The latter led the 49ers to a 26–21 victory over the Saints, with 26-of-39 passes for 279 yards, and 3 touchdowns with no interceptions.
-The following week, while Purdy was questionable, Jones led the team to a 16–15 win over the Arizona Cardinals, completing 27-of-41 passes for 284 yards, a touchdown, and an interception.
+On September 12, after starting quarterback Brock Purdy was ruled out with left shoulder and toe injuries, Jones was named the starter for the Week 2 matchup against the New Orleans Saints.
+Jones finished the 26–21 road victory completing 26-of-39 passes for 279 yards and three touchdowns.
+While Purdy was questionable, Jones was named the starter for the next game.
+The latter led the 49ers to a narrow 16–15 victory over the Arizona Cardinals, completing 27-of-41 passes for 284 yards, a touchdown, and an interception.

-After Jones led the 49ers to a 3–0 start with another win, and good performance throwing for 342 yards and 2 TDs against the Rams, voices within the 49ers organization started to call for Jones to be named the full time starter, replacing Purdy upon his recovery from his injuries, although Jones himself would dismiss the calls saying "[The 49ers] brought me here to play as a backup and that's my job."
+After Jones threw for 342 yards and two touchdowns in a Week 5 26–23 overtime road victory over the Los Angeles Rams on Thursday Night Football, voices within the 49ers organization started to call for Jones to be named the full time starter, replacing Purdy upon his recovery from his injuries, although Jones himself would dismiss the calls by saying: "[The 49ers] brought me here to play as a backup and that's my job."
+In the next game against the Buccaneers, Jones completed 27-of-39 passes for 347 yards and two interceptions during the 30–19 road loss.
+The following week against the Falcons on Sunday Night Football, he had 152 passing yards and an interception in the 20–10 victory.

+During a Week 8 26–15 road loss to the Texans, Jones had 193 passing yards, two touchdowns, and an interception.
+In the next game against the Giants, he completed his first 14 passes and finished the 34–24 road victory going 19-of-24 for 235 yards and two touchdowns.
+The following week against the Rams, Jones completed 33-of-39 passes for 319 yards, three touchdowns, and an interception during the 42–26 loss.
+Purdy returned from his injury and Jones played sparingly the rest of the season.